Betulin

 Betulin is an abundant, naturally occurring triterpene.
-It is commonly isolated from the bark of birch trees.
+It is commonly isolated from the bark of birch trees, hence its name, from betula.
 It forms up to 30% of the dry weight of silver birch bark.
 It is also found in birch sap.
 Inonotus obliquus contains betulin.

 The compound in the bark gives the tree its white color which appears to protect the tree from mid-winter overheating by the sun.
 As a result, birches are some of the northernmost occurring deciduous trees.

 History

 Betulin was discovered in 1788 by German-Russian chemist Johann Tobias Lowitz.

 Chemistry

 Chemically, betulin is a triterpenoid of lupane structure.
 It has a pentacyclic ring structure, and hydroxyl groups in positions C3 and C28.